Key Takeaways

 Support topical NAD+ with nutrient-dense foods rich in B-vitamins and antioxidants.
 Leafy greens, colorful berries, and nuts provide the building blocks your skin needs to maximize NAD serum benefits.
 You can also boost your antioxidant intake with our antioxidant supplements.

-Common NAD Serum Mistakes, Troubleshooting & Real Solutions
+Common NAD Serum Mistakes: Troubleshooting & Real Solutions

 Even the best NAD serum won't deliver results if application timing or technique needs adjustment.
 Here's how to troubleshoot common issues and optimize your routine.